The One (magazine): Splits and reorganisation

 There were many significant changes to the Amiga market in 1993.
 More coverage was given to games that were A1200 specific and there was the launch of the 32-bit Amiga CD32.
 All formats were accommodated within the magazine by way of the details box which indicated what specification the game was designed for.

-In March 1994, David Upchurch announced his departure in that issue.
+In March 1994, David Upchurch announced his departure in that issue, ostensibly to assist with the launch of PC Games.
 Deputy Editor, Simon Byron, stepped up to replace him.
 Just eight issues later and the cycle repeated itself, Simon Byron left, and Deputy Editor, Andy Nuttall replaced him.
 Despite the new editorship and optimism the magazine page count decreased to 84 - partially as a result of Commodore going into liquidation, making the Amiga market uncertain of what would happen next.

 In July 1995 it was announced that EMAP was closing the magazine down.
 The One content was incorporated into EMAP's other Amiga title, CU Amiga, beginning in the August 1995 edition of the latter.

 This was not the end of the original The One magazine however, as Maverick Magazines bought the title and launched their first edition in August 1995.
 This version, dubbed The One Amiga: Maverick Edition, had a different content.
 It looked like The One but it lacked the former writing style and spirit of the EMAP team.
 Beginning in early 1996, the magazine quickly decreased to a pamphlet style magazine of just 16 pages - mostly dedicated to the full game included on the coverdisk - before ending with the final issue of August 1996.
 Unlike previously, this time around no mention was made of the fact that the magazine was ceasing publication.